Excitaprint/atlalert/developer-log.md

 # 1/8/26

 - X clears text, but still not refreshing posts
+  > Posts refresh when field deleted with keys, though?
 - X should dissapear if field empty, but isn't